bcaluneo/Regex-Crossword/readme.md

 This project is my first Typescript project and as such probably has more quirks than I would like but that is the nature of learning a new technology.

-You can access a verion of the project hosted on my website [here](https://bcaluneo.com/regex/).
+You can access a version of the project hosted on my website [here](https://bcaluneo.com/regex/).

 ## Building